 I had my new knife.
 Now I wanted to give it a name.
 The shape eminded me of something...what was it?

 Japan's first ironclad ship.
 Her name means, literally, "Ironclad."
-The Kotetsu had a very unusual bow.
-It looks like my knife.And the Kotetsu was the first in her class, and she used a pioneering, "cutting-edge" design - just like my knife.
+The Koutetsu had a very unusual bow.
+It looks like my knife.And the Koutetsu was the first in her class, and she used a pioneering, "cutting-edge" design - just like my knife.

-The Kotetsu was formidable - just like my knife.
-And the Kotetsu was ironclad - somewhat like my knife.
+The Koutetsu was formidable - just like my knife.
+And the Koutetsu was ironclad - somewhat like my knife.
 My knife is actually steel clad with steel.
 Inside I put SG-2 stainless powder steel.
 Outside, I have clad it with stainless steel sides.
 This 2-steel combination is easier to sharpen, and it keeps its edge better, and it resists damage better.